R package: Comprehensive R Archive Network (CRAN)

 The "Task Views" page (subject list) on the CRAN website lists a wide range of tasks (in fields such as finance, genetics, high performance computing, machine learning, medical imaging, meta-analysis, social sciences and spatial statistics) for which R packages are available.
 Another way to browse CRAN packages is provided by Metacran, which also maintains lists of featured, most downloaded, trending or most depended upon packages.

-The number of CRAN packages has grown exponentially for many years, and as of 2018 an average of 21 submissions of new or updated packages were made every day.
-Since each submission is manually reviewed by a small team of CRAN maintainers, many of whom, according to R core developer Peter Dalgaard, are "approaching pensionable age", there is a concern that this system is not sustainable in the long term.
+The number of CRAN packages has grown exponentially for many years.
+In 2018, an average of 21 submissions of new or updated packages were made every day; this increased to 20–25 new package submissions each day in 2026.
+Since each submission is manually reviewed by a small team of CRAN maintainers, there is a concern that this system is not sustainable in the long term.
 The growth of CRAN has exposed limitations of its dependency management infrastructure, particularly the fact that it assumes that dependencies always refer to the latest version of a package, meaning that new releases of CRAN packages must always be backwards compatible, and that CRAN packages cannot have dependencies that are not on CRAN.
 It has also led to concerns about declining quality of packages.